yannicklevederpvtl/tdmc-lab-installation/templates/instructions.md

 TDMC Data Plane Creation
 -----------

-Go to "Infrastruture" "Cloud Provider Accounts", Click "Add Cloud Provider Acount", Select "TKGS" as provider and use these credentials
+To create a data plane go to "Infrastruture" "Cloud Provider Accounts", Click "Add Cloud Provider Acount", Select "TKGS" as provider and use these credentials

 ```